jonathanmejiadev/salaryfy-app/backend/src/docs/swagger.md

 ##### Summary

-Get all jobs
+Get incompleted jobs

 ##### Description

-Get a list of all current user jobs
+Get a list of all incompleted jobs

 ##### Responses